Tax Scams & Tips for Avoiding Them

 Tax Scams and Fraud

-Fraudulent Returns (Identity Theft): With a few key pieces of information about a consumer – such as a name, Social Security Number, and/or address – fraudsters can file a tax return on their behalf so as to ultimately pocket any corresponding tax refund.
-The IRS estimates it will lose $26 billion due to fraudulent refunds during the five-year period from 2012 through 2016.
+Fraudulent Returns (Identity Theft): With a few key pieces of personal information – such as someone’s name, Social Security number and/or address – scammers can file a fraudulent tax return and ultimately pocket the victim’s refund, if any.
+It’s a serious problem, resulting in the IRS paying out roughly $11.1 billion from 2013 to 2015.

-“The idea of someone doing your taxes for you would ordinarily be pretty appealing.
-In fact, it’s something you’d typically have to pay for,” said Odysseas Papadimitriou, WalletHub CEO and a widely-respected personal finance expert.
-“That’s definitely not the case when it comes to fraudulent tax returns, though.
-Not only could this type of redundant filing mess with your refund, but it will also likely trigger an inconvenient investigation process to be undertaken by the IRS.”
+“The idea of someone else doing your taxes might seem pretty appealing in normal circumstances.
+In fact, it’s something you’d typically have to pay for,” said WalletHub CEO Odysseas Papadimitriou.
+“That’s definitely not the case when it comes to fraudulent tax returns.
+Not only could this type of redundant filing mess with your refund, but it will also likely trigger an inconvenient investigation by the IRS.”

 “Phishing is perhaps the easiest type of tax fraud to avoid,” according to Papadimitriou.
-“All you have to do is ignore e-mails and phone calls from people purporting to be trustworthy financial officials.
-No one who is on the up and up is going to contact you proactively and ask for account numbers, passwords, or any other sensitive personal financial information.”
-In other words, ask the callers to take you off their lists, don’t even open e-mails from people you don’t know, and you’ll be fine.
+“All you have to do is ignore e-mails and phone calls from people purporting to be trustworthy financial officials."

-Illegitimate Relief / Servicing Companies: Countless companies claim the ability to find hidden deductions, negotiate with the IRS on your behalf, or pretty much aid you in any other way that might sound even remotely legitimate.
-Many of them, unfortunately, are just seizing an opportunity to charge you high fees for empty promises, while using creative contract language to limit the need for tangible results, shield themselves from liability, and prevent customer recourse.
+Illegitimate Relief / Servicing Companies: Countless companies claim the ability to find hidden deductions, negotiate with the IRS on your behalf or perform other services that sound even vaguely legitimate.
+Unfortunately, many of them are merely seizing an opportunity to charge high fees for empty promises.
+And they’ll use creative contract language to limit the need for tangible results, shield themselves from liability and thwart you from doing anything about it.

 Tips for Consumers

-- Order a Tax Transcript: Since the IRS will give you a free copy of your records upon request, you can compare your reported income with what they have on file to make sure there aren’t any inconsistencies (which might indicate fraud).
-All you have to do is fill out this simple form.
+- Order a Tax Transcript: Considering the IRS will give you a free copy of your records upon request, you can compare your reported income with what they have on file to make sure there aren’t any inconsistencies, which might indicate fraud.
+You can request your tax transcript here.

-Know Who You’re Talking To: You should be on the lookout for two distinct types of predatory financial companies: 1) those impersonating trusted sources; and 2) those offering shady services directly under their own brand names.
-Both types are fairly easy to avoid:
+- Know Whom You’re Talking to: Be on the lookout for two distinct types of predatory financial companies: 1) those impersonating a trustworthy organization or professional and 2) those offering shady services under their own brand names.
+Both types are fairly easy to avoid.

-- Read the Fine Print: It’s obviously important to read any contract carefully before signing it, but it’s especially important when dealing with tax companies given the sheer number of questionable players in the market.
-Make sure you know exactly what is required of both you and the service provider, when payments are expected, and what your consumer rights are.
+- Read the Fine Print: Carefully reading any contract before signing it is basic advice.
+But it’s especially important when dealing with tax companies given the sheer number of questionable players in the market.
+Make sure you know exactly what’s required of both you and the service provider, when payments are expected, and what your rights are as a consumer.

-- Make Sure Private Information Stays Private: In this day and age, there is both digital and physical information about everyone.
+Keep Private Information Private: In this day and age, there is both digital and physical information about everyone.
 There are also prying eyes when it comes to both.
-That’s why it’s so important to take the following basic precautions which collectively prevent your financial info from falling into the wrong hands:
+That’s why it’s so important to take the following basic precautions to prevent your information from falling into the wrong hands: